 There are other codes in the 300 redirect space, such as 304 (Not Modified), but this is a "redirect" to use the cache in your browser and is not interesting for this blog post.

 302 and 307 are temporary redirects, this means that the client should not cache the redirect and should request the original resource next time as it has only been moved temporarily.
 Just as with the 301 and 308 redirects, 302 may not keep the HTTP verb, but 307 should according to the RFC7231 specification.
+So a 307 redirect on a PUT request should redirect to a PUT request for example.
 It it specifically stated in the RFC that "the user agent MUST NOT change the request method if it performs an automatic redirection to that URI" for responses with 307 status code.

 As previously mentioned it is up to the client how it handles redirects.
 According to Monty on Stackoverflow the support for 307 and 308 is the following: